-With all the rapid changes of the last few weeks, it has become clear that the future of business depends on technology.
+With all the rapid changes of the last year, it has become clear that the future of business depends on technology.

 When the global COVID-19 crisis emerged, industries suddenly had to find new ways to protect their operations while complying with public health directives.